nlnzcollservices/SIPbuilderGUI/README.md

 ### “Web and User” tab fields description:
 Used for building SIPs for Web archives or specifying the user or project name in METS.

-1. Web Archive – should be ticked! if you building a SIP for a web archive
+1. Web Archive – should be ticked! if you building a SIP for a web archive.
+After that switch radio button to harvester you used.
 2. Harvest date – should be entered in the format as in example (Example shows time when app was run)
 3. Seed url – seed url for your web archive.
 4. Use this filed – should be ticked if you would like to specify user or project in METS